streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 This tutorial explains how to create a simple Apache Spark application, using Scala, that will compute the type of a credit card from its number, and configure the Spark Evaluator to use it.
 A [companion tutorial](../tutorial-spark-transformer/readme.md) explains how to implement the same functionality in Java.

-If you have not yet completed the [NYC Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) in the SDC documentation, I highly recommend that you do so.
+If you have not yet completed the [NYC Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) in the Data Collector documentation, I highly recommend that you do so.
 You must understand the basics of StreamSets Data Collector before moving on to advanced topics such as building a custom Spark Transformer.

 Many thanks to [Maurin Lenglart](https://twitter.com/maurinlenglart) of [Lore IO](http://getlore.io/) for providing the skeleton Scala transformer.

 Prerequisites
 -------------

-* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
+* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector.
 This tutorial uses Data Collector 3.4.2, but the instructions should apply to subsequent versions.
 Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case.
 * [Install a stage library](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_fb2_qmn_bz) that supports the Spark Evaluator.
-The Spark Evaluator is available in several CDH and MapR stage libraries.
+The Spark Evaluator is available in several CDH and MapR stage libraries; this tutorial uses CDH 5.15.
 To verify the Spark version that a stage library includes, see the CDH or MapR documentation.
 For more information about the stage libraries that include the Spark Evaluator, see [Available Stage Libraries](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_evs_xkm_s5).
 Note that the Spark Evaluator does _not_ currently work with CDH 6.0.
 * Oracle [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 1.8 or later is needed to compile Java code and build JAR files.
 * [Scala](https://www.scala-lang.org/download/) version 2.10 or later and [sbt](http://www.scala-sbt.org/download.html) version 0.13 or later.